greatest-ape/OctaSine/README.md

 #### SIMD support

-If you want SIMD support for better performance, before compiling OctaSine, you need to:
+Windows SIMD support (for better performance) is experimental.
+To enable it, you need to:
 * Install the nightly Rust toolchain instead.
 * Install the prerequisites for a non-simd install outlined above.
 * Install [cmake](https://cmake.org/download/).
 When prompted, choose the option to add cmake to the system executable path.
-* Build and install [LLVM](https://github.com/llvm/llvm-project/) __from source__.

 Then, build OctaSine with:

 ```sh
 cargo +nightly build --release --features "simd" -p octasine_vst2_plugin
 ```

+Afterwards, copy `target\release\octasine.dll` to your VST plugin folder.

 ### Linux